cstokl3/cstokl3.github.io/final_presentation.md

 - Integrating more advanced machine learning algorithms for improved learning from user interactions.

 ## Acknowledgments
-A special thank you to my mentor, Courtney McBeth; my PI's Dr. Nancy Amato and Dr. Marco Maroales for supporting this project, and my fellow students on this project Grace He and André Corrêa Santos.
+A special thank you to my mentors, Courtney McBeth Isaac Ngui; my PI's Dr. Nancy Amato and Dr. Marco Morales for supporting this project, and my fellow students on this project Grace He and André Corrêa Santos.

 ## Contact Information
 For further inquiries, please contact: